entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Choo *et al*.
 (2017), Character 198; King *et al*.
 (2017), Character 296; Castiello (2018), Character 287; Zhu Y. *et al*.
 (2022), Character 171; Brazeau *et al*.
 (2023), Character 301.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Achoania* is changed from ? to 1.

+> - LXY.
 The coding of *Guiyu* is changed from ? to 1.
 The coding of *Psarolepis* is changed from 0 to 1.

 > - The coding of *Meemannia*_like fish is ?.